run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/smart-analytics/use-bi-solution.md

 title: Using Smart Analytcs (BI) to generate reports
-Description: Analyze data in your instance where you can elaborate countless possibilities of graphs, panels and tables with measurable data information.
+Description: Analyze data in your instance, where you can elaborate countless possibilities of graphs, panels and tables with measurable data information.
 # Using Smart Analytics (BI) to generate reports

 According to Wikipedia, Business Inteligence "comprises the strategies and